-Multiple views will use these configuration preferences, including the Download View (see page 87), the Snapshot Debugger View (see page 162), the JTAG Browser View (see page 114), and the HW Demo View (see page 100).
+Multiple views will use these configuration preferences, including the Download View (see page 86), the Snapshot Debugger View (see page 160), the JTAG Browser View (see page 112), and the HW Demo View (see page 99).
 Specialized functionality for some IP Configuration Editors may also use these JTAG preferences.

-The section Configuring the JTAG Connection (see page 312) explains the proper use of all fields of this page in detail.
+The section Configuring the JTAG Connection (see page 316) explains the proper use of all fields of this page in detail.

-Figure 27: Configure JTAG Connection Preference Page
+Figure 30: Configure JTAG Connection Preference Page

-Table 101: Configure JTAG Interface Preference Page Options
+Table 104: Configure JTAG Interface Preference Page Options

 Option Description JTAG Programmer Device Connection The name of the JTAG programmer device which should be used for all of ACE's JTAG interactions with the chosen FPGA.
 If this is not specified, auto-detection of JTAG programming devices will be attempted.
 JTAG Programmer Device Name Auto-detection can only be used safely when just one pod/device is connected.
 If more than one pod/device is automatically detected, pod interactions fail, stating that the user is required to specify which pod/device to use.
-2011001101110 Specifying the JTAG device by name can save several seconds of initialization time on every Specifying the JTAG device by name can save several seconds of initialization time on every JTAG connection, even if only one pod is connected.
+Bovios riamo Specifying the JTAG device by name can save several seconds of initialization time on every JTAG connection, even if only one pod is connected.

-Option Description JTAG Scan Chain JTAG Scan Chain IR Bits Before the Target FPGA Device Sets the (decimal) number of instruction register bits between the board JTAG TDI pin and the target device. (†) IR Bits After the Target FPGA Device Sets the (decimal) number of instruction register bits between the target device and the board JTAG TDO pin. (†) Target FPGA Device Offset in Scan Chain Sets the device count (in decimal) between the board JTAG TDI pin and target FPGA device. (†) Table Note † The default value of zero is always correct for single-device JTAG scan chains.
+Option Description JTAG Scan Chain IR Bits Before the Target FPGA Device Sets the (decimal) number of instruction register bits between the board JTAG TDI pin and the target device. (†) IR Bits After the Target FPGA Device Sets the (decimal) number of instruction register bits between the target device and the board JTAG TDO pin. (†) Target FPGA Device Offset in Scan Chain Sets the device count (in decimal) between the board JTAG TDI pin and target FPGA device. (†) Table Note † The default value of zero is always correct for single-device JTAG scan chains.